Idle Hands Review (1999)

 Idle Hands is a fun movie and a worthy watch if you enjoy late 90’s teen horror flicks.
 It’s full of humor, a very attractive love interest, lovable losers, and a demonic hand.
 I wouldn’t say it’s a priority to see, but if you are looking for something a little different and something with a little humor, Idle Hands is a worthy watch especially for Seth Green and Elden Henson.

-I rate Idle Hands a six and a half out of ten and say it’s a low priority rental.
+I rate Idle Hands a two and a half out of five and say it’s a low priority rental.